Batman vs Spider-Man: Who Has the Better Rogues Gallery? Villains Ranked

 First appearance: Batman #181 (June 1966)

-Core concept: Botanist turned eco-terrorist with control over plant life and pheromones.
+Core concept: Eco-terrorist with control over plant life and pheromone-based mind control abilities.

 First appearance: Batman: Vengeance of Bane #1 (January 1993)